-The boiler room must not include installation to which personnel requires access that is not charged with working on the steam boiler system or that might prevent the boilerman from carrying out his work.
+The boiler room must not include installations to which personnel require access who are not charged with working on the steam boiler system or who might prevent the boilerman from carrying out his work.
 Unauthorised personnel must not be given access to the steam boiler system.
 Affix prohibition notices on all entries to the boiler room so that they are clearly legible at any time.
 The boiler user must determine the authorised circle of personnel.